anastasia-tsvetkova/anastasia-tsvetkova.github.io/kw.md

 ## Instrument
 Konus-Wind (hereafter KW; [Aptekar et al. 1995](https://ui.adsabs.harvard.edu/abs/1995SSRv...71..265A/abstract)) is a gamma-ray spectrometer designed to study temporal and spectral characteristics of gamma-ray bursts (GRBs), solar flares (SFs), soft-gamma repeater bursts (SGRs), and other transient phenomena over a wide energy range from 13 keV to 10 MeV, nominally (i.e., at launch).
-It consists of two identical omnidirectional NaI(Tl) detectors, mounted on opposite faces of the rotationally stabilized Wind spacecraft.
+It consists of two identical omnidirectional NaI(Tl) detectors, mounted on opposite faces of the rotationally stabilized [Wind spacecraft](https://ui.adsabs.harvard.edu/abs/1995SSRv...71...23H/abstract).
 One detector (S1) points toward the south ecliptic pole, thereby observing the south ecliptic hemisphere; the other (S2) observes the north ecliptic hemisphere.
 Each detector has an effective area of ∼80–160 cm2, depending on the photon energy and incident angle.
-Check out [this paper](https://ui.adsabs.harvard.edu/abs/1995SSRv...71...23H/abstract) to get more details on the spacecraft design.

 ### Orbit
 As for now, the instrument operates in orbit around the Lagrange point L1.